 Hello.
-My name is Wes Eichenwald: writer and editor, born in NYC, lived in Boston and Slovenia, now living in Austin with my wife and young twin sons.
+My name is Wes Eichenwald: writer and editor, born in NYC, lived in Boston and Slovenia, now living in Austin with my young twin sons (I am a widower, in case you couldn’t tell from my more recent posts).

 This blog had its genesis in a collection of posts I made to a Y**** Group, dating back to the second day of January, 2001.
 The years 2001 through 2003 were pivotal ones for me, both life-changing and life-expanding: I met and married my wife; moved from Ljubljana, Slovenia to Austin, Texas; laid the groundwork for starting a family (our twins were born in February, 2005).
 I also did a lot of thinking about life and the Big Questions in general, and writing just poured out of me.
 Much of the best of it was done not for publication, but for a smallish group made up of people born within a few years of me (dubbed Late Boomers or LateBoomers by the group moderator; personally, I prefer the term Generation Jones) who shared everything from nostalgic kiddie-show memories to thoughts on contemporary politics, most of it in the Democratic/progressive axis.
 For some reason, I immediately felt at home in this group and was comfortable enough to be myself in it from the start, unfettered by the word counts and unseen-editor-over-the-shoulder second-guessing of my professional life as a freelance journalist.
 Here, I could ramble on as I liked and say what I really thought.
 The moderator, Nancy, was of like mind on many issues and I much appreciated her encouragement.